lanyonm/lanyonm.github.io/_posts/2013-05-31-pi-dashboard-kiosk.md

 $ sudo update-rc.d x11vnc defaults
 {% endhighlight %}

 That should be all you need to do to get the Pi configured.
-If I've left something out, please leave a comment and let me know.
+I use [RealVNC](http://www.realvnc.com/download/viewer/) to connect to the Pi.

 <figure>
   <a href="{{ site.url }}/images/pi-kiosk.jpg"><img src="{{ site.url }}/images/pi-kiosk.jpg"></a>
   <figcaption>The full setup - with the Pi exposed.</figcaption>
 </figure>

-I have found that the browser will run out of memory after about 18 hours of graphs refreshing every minute.
-I haven't done anything to fix that, but refreshing the page is all that is needed restart the page.
+If I've left something out, please leave a comment and let me know.